-Family Law Matters For LGBT Clients
+Family Law Matters For LGBTQ Clients

 Same-sex marriage has been legal in Pennsylvania since 2014.
 Long before that year, however, many couples unofficially formed same-sex unions.
 Some formalized cohabitation agreements.
 Some were in domestic partnerships formalized in other states.
 Some had married in other states.
 From 2014 onward, many Pennsylvania same-sex couples began to marry in courthouses and other venues around the state.

 Regardless of the circumstances, those who have entered into committed relationships with partners of the same genders sometimes separate and encounter legal issues to resolve such as property division.
 Now, a few years after marriage between two men or two women has been a legal option, gay divorces are happening just as divorce happens in the rest of the population.

 LGBT couples in domestic partnerships, whether formalized or not (in Pennsylvania or in other states), require legal advice in cases where cohabitation has ended or will soon end.
 Gay couples, married or not, can turn to Begley, Carlin & Mandio, LLP, for help individually or together to resolve family law matters such as the following:

 - Divorce, separation and termination of domestic partnerships

 - Property division in divorce and in dissolution of cohabitation agreements

 - Adoptions, including stepparent adoption for spouses who are not biological parents for children born within a same-sex marriage

 - Child custody and child support for divorced or separated same-sex spouses and for unmarried same-sex partners in co-parenting relationships